How to Disguise Greasy Hair

 How to disguise greasy hair: Step one

 The first step is to begin by giving your locks a quick blast with a hairdryer.
 Why, you may ask?
 Well, as weird as it sounds, a quick drying session actually helps to heat up the look-ruining oils in our hair, making them easier to re-distribute throughout our tresses (and therefore making them less noticeable).
-So, if you want to effectively disguise your greasy hair, heat away - preferably with a hairdryer that’s kind to hair, such as the ghd Air.
+So, if you want to effectively disguise your greasy hair, heat away - preferably with a hairdryer that’s kind to hair.
 To turn your limp locks into fuller-looking tresses, blow-dry your strands in an upward motion.

 How to disguise greasy hair: Step two